27 May Accounting 101: Cash- vs. Accrual-Basis Reporting

 Cash-basis entities also tend to postpone revenue recognition and accelerate expense payments at year-end.
 This can make a company appear less profitable to lenders and investors.
 However, the flipside is that this strategy temporarily defers the company’s tax liability.

 Getting the IRS to approve a switch from cash to accrual reporting (or vice versa) requires some administrative legwork.
 We can help small businesses and service firms make the conversion for accounting and tax purposes.
-Moreover, we can help you adjust cash-basis financial statements to benchmark against other companies that use accrual-basis reporting methods.
+Moreover, our certified public accountants can help you adjust cash-basis financial statements to benchmark against other companies that use accrual-basis reporting methods.
+Contact us today to see how we can partner with you.